GitBenM/TeslaExplorer/README.md

-# TeslaExplorer
+# Tesla Explorer
-[TeslaExplorer](http://teslaexplorer.azurewebsites.net/) is a fun way for me to learn new things and present information about my Tesla vehicle in a manner I find pleasing.
+[Tesla Explorer](http://teslaexplorer.azurewebsites.net/) is a fun way for me to learn new things and present information about my Tesla vehicle in a manner I find pleasing.

 The app has the following features:
 * login